ieg-vienna/TimeBench/contribute-documentation.md

     Change to the working directory and run: `bundle install`

+    The current version also [depends on node.js or some other Javascript package](https://github.com/jekyll/jekyll/issues/2327).
+    You need to install it via your system's software package management (e.g., `aptitude install nodejs`).

 4. Test the website locally.

-    Run in the working directory: `jekyll serve --watch`
+    Run in the working directory: `jekyll serve`

     Now the website will be generate in the subdirectory `_site` and you can test it under <http://127.0.0.1:4000/TimeBench/>.

-    As long as `jekyll serve --watch` runs, it will react on changes and update the website.
+    As long as `jekyll serve` runs, it will react on changes and update the website.

 5. Edit page content.